LakshmiRadhakrishnan09/Concepts/README.md

 # Concepts
+### Reinforcment Learning

+Learn by awards.
+Like a kid learning.
+No training set.
+Learn on the go by reward function.

+### DeepRacer

+State(t), action(t), reward(t)

+Given a agent in an environment, create a model with action and reward function.

 ### REST
 REST - based on HTTP. use HTTP verbs. representation of a resource.
 HATEOAS (Hypertext As The Engine Of Application State)